 The symptoms of hypothermia resemble a cold at a glance, but they’re much more serious.
 Your cat will be lethargic, struggle for breath, and cough and sneeze.
 They will also shiver, however, be ice cold to the touch.

-If your cat has been out in the cold and is suffering for it, you must increase their body temperature.
+If your cat has been out in the cold and is suffering as a result, you must increase their body temperature.
 Use a hot water bottle and blankets for this.
 It’s also advisable to see a vet.
 Most cats make a full recovery from hypothermia, but there is nothing to gain by taking chances.

 Can Cats Catch Colds from People?